Abzinger/BROJA_2PID/README.md

 (currently in preparation).

 #### If you use this software...
-We ask that you give proper reference.
+...we ask that you give proper reference.
 If you use it with only small modifications (note the Apache 2.0 license), use
 ```
 @Article{makkeh-theis-vicente:pidOpt:2017,